 Why is this legal fight so important?

-Audiblegate reveals why monopolies are so dangerous, not just to livelihoods but to culture.
+Audiblegate reveals why monopolies are dangerous, not just to livelihoods but to culture.
 Audible now has an unassailable position in the market; they own the sales platform, overcharge rights holders for access, and favor their own studios’ products.
 Brilliance Audio, Audible Studios, and Audible Originals all enjoy a far greater in-platform marketing advantage than other audiobook producers on Amazon's and Audible's sales page.

 No company should be both a producer, a seller and the sales platform on which all other producers must vie for attention.